yavin-dev/framework/CONTRIBUTING.md

 Sweet, we'd love to accept your contribution!
 Open a new pull request and fill out the provided form.

+We only seek to accept code that you are authorized to contribute to the project.
+We have added a pull request template on our projects so that your contributions are made with the following confirmation:

+> I confirm that this contribution is made under the terms of the license found in the
+> root directory of this repository's source tree and that I have the authority necessary
+> to make this contribution on behalf of its copyright owner.

 If your pull-request addresses an issue then please add the corresponding issue's number to the description of your pull-request.